freshidea - Fotolia

 That won't be good enough for the next generation of BI platforms.

 "In the next three to five years, instead of asking questions of data, the data will start suggesting observations," said Tim Crawford, CIO strategic adviser at AVOA, a consulting firm in Rolling Hills Estates, Calif.
-"You'll see things that you hadn't even thought to ask in the first place.
-As AI comes into play, you can expect to see tools that will identify and highlight things you hadn't thought to ask in the first place.
+"You'll see things that you hadn't even thought to ask in the place.
+As AI comes into play, you can expect to see tools that will identify and highlight things you hadn't thought to ask in the place.

 "You're already seeing it in some pockets, and it will become more mainstream," he added.